ducktapeai/ducktape/README.md

    ```
 3. You'll see a welcome message.
 Then type your request using natural language:
    ```
-   🦆 ducktape "create an event Team Meeting with Joe Bloggs for this coming Tuesday"
+   🦆 ducktape "create an event Team Meeting with Joe Duck for this coming Tuesday"
    ```
 4. DuckTape will process your natural language request and execute the appropriate command:
    ```
-   Processing natural language: 'ducktape "create an event Team Meeting with Joe Bloggs for this coming Tuesday"' Translated to command: ducktape calendar create "Team Meeting" 2025-04-22 11:00 12:00 "Work" --contacts "Joe Bloggs"
+   Processing natural language: 'ducktape "create an event Team Meeting with Joe Duck for this coming Tuesday"' Translated to command: ducktape calendar create "Team Meeting" 2025-04-22 11:00 12:00 "Work" --contacts "Joe Duck"
    ```

 The power of the Natural Language Mode is that it automatically interprets dates, times, and contacts, saving you time and effort.